 How does ethanol help America?

 Ethanol is a great American success story.
 It burns cleaner and cooler than oil and increases octane, which is good for our environment and our car engines.
-The industry also supports nearly 400,000 high-tech, green American jobs, driving billions of dollars of economic activity across the U.S.
+The industry also supports over 300,000 high-tech, green American jobs, driving billions of dollars of economic activity across the U.S.